Best Cheap Health Insurance in Kansas (2025)

 How much does health insurance cost per month in Kansas?

 Health insurance costs $642 per month, on average, for a 40-year-old with a Silver plan in Kansas.
-But rates change depending on your age, how many people you have on your plan, where you live, the plan tier you buy, the company you choose and whether you smoke or use tobacco.
+But quotes change depending on your age, how many people you have on your plan, where you live, the plan tier you buy, the company you choose and whether you smoke or use tobacco.

 How do I get health insurance in KS?